PiotrWalczak2001/RustyWorkflow/README.md

 - Most probably Redis will be used to store the state of flows, and for less demanding LiteDB

 #### Azure
+Thanks to cloud integration, you can secure your most important and critical workflows so that they are completed even in the event of a disaster in your environment.

+- run or continue your workflows using azure
 - integration with functionalities offered by azure

 #### Assemblies